FanshaweOERDesign/HTML-Scrubber/README.md

 3. **Scrubbing the Code**: Click the "Scrub" button in the last tab to generate your cleaned HTML code.
 Once generated, you can copy and paste this code back into your Pressbooks text editor.

-## Contributing
-We welcome contributions from the community!
-If you would like to contribute to HTML Scrubber:
-1. Fork the repository on GitHub.
-2. Create a new branch for your feature or bugfix.
-3. Commit your changes and push them to your branch.
-4. Open a pull request against the main branch.

 ## License
-HTML Scrubber is released under the [MIT](https://opensource.org/licenses/MIT) license.
+HTML Scrubber was created by Rosalyn Bourne and Jason Benoit at the Fanshawe OER Design studio, and is released under the [MIT](https://opensource.org/licenses/MIT) license.
 Feel free to use, modify, and distribute it as you see fit.
 Enjoy using HTML Scrubber in your Pressbooks projects!